Try this short Mindfulness practice that I call “Just Listening”

 Find yourself a comfortable seat, and make sure you are warm enough and wont be disturbed (dog walkers tend to let you be!)
 You may want to set your phone timer for 5-10 mins (and put it on silent) Close your eyes.

 Begin by noticing your breath coming in and out of the nostrils, cool air coming in and warmer going out.
-As you inhale imagine growing a little taller as the breath travels up the spine, creating a little space between each vertebrae, and as you exhale relax the shoulders keeping your lovely long spine.
+As you inhale imagine growing a little taller as the breath travels down the spine, creating a little space between each vertebrae, and as you exhale relax the shoulders keeping your lovely long spine as you feel grounded through the sitting bones.
 Settle in with a few slow breaths.

 Now you can simply “Just Listen”.
 Begin by noticing the sounds nearby and all around you… There is no need to engage in any thoughts about them, simply notice and listen to them… If you find yourself carried away by a thought, simply notice that too and gently bring your attention back to “Just Listening”